 Set-up a programmable thermostat

 Programmable thermostats will ensure your energy usage reduces.

-For instance, if you have a braeburn thermostat, you can reduce the energy usage by adjusting temperatures even when you’re away.
+For instance, if you have a smart thermostat, you can reduce energy usage by adjusting temperatures even when you’re away.

 Most thermostat models will require you to program them or buy the one that changes depending on your temperature needs.
 You can also install others using an app while away from home.